thomasfitz24/unit-2-interactive-frontend/README.md

 - [Development Process](#development-process)
 - [Future Enhancements](#future-enhancements)

+## User Stories

+- As a user, I want to search for a city so I can view current weather conditions.
+- As a user, I want to see a 5-day forecast so I can plan ahead for the week.
+- As a user, I want an hourly forecast so I can prepare for short-term changes in the weather.
+- As a visually impaired user, I want to toggle High Contrast Mode so I can read the content more easily.
+- As a user, I want to see an interactive weather map so I can explore different locations visually.
+- As a visitor, I want to learn about the project on the About page so I understand its purpose and technology.
+- As a user, I want to contact the developer via the Contact form so I can share feedback or ask questions.

 # Weather Dashboard (SkyCast)

 This repository contains my Unit 2 project for the Level 5 Diploma in Web Application Development.